Pradumnasaraf/Snippets/docs/redis.md

 GET *
 ```

-- To delte all the keys
+- To delete all the keys

 ```bash
 flushall